-Investors will eye cash, production in Tesla 1Q earnings
+Tesla posts record 1Q loss as cash burn accelerates

 Then Tesla forecast 10,000 Model 3s per month at the end of the first quarter.
 As it turned out, just under 9,800 were assembled from January through March, Tesla said in April.
 The Fremont factory was shut down for four or five days last month to clear production bottlenecks, Tesla said.

-The Palo Alto, California, company predicted in April that production will climb rapidly through the second quarter and reach about 5,000 vehicles per week — which would return Tesla to its originally promised 20,000 per month rate — around the end of June.
+The company, which also makes solar panels, predicted in April that production will climb rapidly through the second quarter and reach about 5,000 vehicles per week — which would return Tesla to its originally promised 20,000 per month rate — around the end of June.
 It predicted high sales and strong cash flow in the third quarter.
 "As a result Tesla does not require an equity or debt raise this year, apart from standard credit lines," the company said.

 The Model 3 is the most important piece of Tesla's plan to become a mainstream automaker.
 At one point it had more than 500,000 potential buyers on a waiting list.
 But in April the company conceded that some had canceled, although it refused to give numbers.
 Tesla said reservations "remained stable" through the first quarter.